Rachelios/portfolio-page/_data/blog/2020-02-20-video-post.md

 template: BlogPost
 path: /video-post
 date: 2020-12-20T15:05:49.332Z
-title: Most Dangerous Airplanes (Kaggle data since 1908, World Cloud)
+title: Most Dangerous Airplanes (Kaggle data since 1908, WordCloud)
 thumbnail: /assets/image-1.jpg
 ---
 I have embedded a youtude video in this page.
 By adding HTML to the markdown